ÕýÆ·À¶µ¼º½

 Visual and Material Culture Studies is an interdisciplinary program that studies images, objects, and spaces from various cultural contexts and historical periods.

-Visual and Material Culture Studies shifts away from the interpretation of texts, which has dominated critical discourse for centuries, toward an examination of images, objects, and spaces.
+Visual and Material Culture Studies is the study of non-verbal and non-textual forms of expression, reflecting a shift away from the interpretation of texts, which has dominated critical discourse for centuries, toward an examination of images, objects, spaces, and performances.

 At a Glance